anirudhkaluri/ExerciseApp/README.md

 # ExerciseApp
-A web-app developed on MERN Stack
+A web-app developed to track your exercises.

 TECH STACK:
 1) Express Backend